 Select the quality of the packaging.
 Choose quality materials, rigid and in good condition, always choose a box and avoid plastic envelopes.

 Choose a corrugated cardboard box.
 Make sure you have a sturdy and durable cardboard.
-The box must be new, not used.
+Your custom boxes must be new, not used.

 You must have a box with an appropriate size for the merchandise you are sending.
 Empty space can bend easily.